danielmkarlsson/mapping-the-valleys-of-the-uncanny/README.md

 ### Mapping the valleys of the uncanny
-Bits and pieces that will hopefully combine to form my master thesis down the line.
+My master thesis is coming along I guess.